neondatabase/website/content/docs/guides/neon-authorize-tutorial.md

     }),
 ```

-This policy restricts each `SELECT` query to only return rows where the `user_id` matches the currently authenticated user, so that users only see their own Todos.
-By enforcing this rule at the database level, the RLS policy provides an extra layer of security beyond application code, helping safeguard data even in cases of direct database access.
+This policy ensures that each `SELECT` query only returns rows where the `user_id` matches the `auth.user_id()` derived from the authenticated user’s JWT.
+This means that users can only access their own Todos.
+By enforcing this rule at the database level, the RLS policy provides an extra layer of security beyond the application layer.

 ## Step 3 — Remove access control from application code